• Skip to primary navigation

 Buttery & Tender Baked Pears with Brown Sugar Walnut Crumble

 A cozy and delicious fruit dessert, these tender baked pears are topped with crispy oats, walnuts, brown sugar, and cinnamon butter.
 The pears are oven-roasted until fork tender.
-A simple dish that’s so impressive!
-Serve warm or at room temperature with pomegranate arils, a drizzle of butterscotch sauce and a dollop of vanilla ice cream.
+Serve this simple yet impressive dish warm or at room temperature with pomegranate arils, a drizzle of butterscotch sauce and a dollop of vanilla ice cream.

 Thanks to C&H® Sugar for sponsoring this post!
 All opinions are my own.